Quick Answer

 - Preferred is equity, not debt, despite the fixed income, interest rate sensitivity, and priority over common; a missed preferred dividend is not a default the way a missed bond interest payment is.

-- Preferred dividends are NOT deductible by the issuing corporation (unlike bond interest), but corporate investors receiving them may claim the dividends-received deduction: the exam tests both sides, who pays versus who receives.
+- Preferred dividends are NOT deductible by the issuing corporation (unlike bond interest), but corporate investors receiving them may claim the dividends-received deduction: both sides matter, who pays versus who receives.

 - Convertible preferred trades at the higher of investment value or conversion value: calculate both and pick the larger number.